vidhi-mody/vidhi-mody-old/README.md

 My career is developing software, but my life is adventuring.
 I am a curious person who enjoys figuring out the building blocks of the world, and rearranging them to build something even better. ¯\ (ツ) /¯

+Currently, I am a Google Summer of Code 2020 student developer at Wikimedia Foundation.
+I’m passionate about building tools to help people save time and do more with their lives.
+I enjoy writing technical articles for a number of publications.
+You can read my articles at my [blog](https://vidhi-mody.netlify.app/hi/) where I write about software development, computer science, competitive coding, good coding practices, and much more.

+My goal is to travel the world with just one bag.
+When I’m not on a computer, I’m probably making pour-over coffee or practicing my zombie apocalypse skills, just not at the same time since shooting arrows through zombie heads makes maintaining a steady pour rate rather difficult.

 [![Connect on LinkedIn](https://img.shields.io/badge/--linkedin?label=LinkedIn&logo=LinkedIn&style=social)](https://www.linkedin.com/in/vidhi-m)
 [![Message on Telegram](https://img.shields.io/badge/--telegram?label=Telegram&logo=Telegram&style=social)](https://t.me/the_girl_on_fire)
 ![Follow on Twitter](https://img.shields.io/twitter/follow/vidhi_mody?label=Follow&style=social)